CrackedFinn/feedback-telegram-bot/README.md

 # Telegram Feedback bot

-Introducing Telegram Feedback bot, designed for seamless, anonymous communication with users.
-With this bot, users can submit questions or feedback, and you can effortlessly respond by simply replying to their messages.
-This bot is powered by Aiogram and leverages a MySQL database.
+Feedback Bot is designed for easy and anonymous communication with Telegram users.
+With this bot, users can submit questions or feedback, and you can respond by simply replying to their messages within the bot.
+This project is powered by Aiogram and requires the use of a MySQL database.

 ![](https://github.com/matt-novoselov/Feedback-Telegram-Bot/blob/ca940ac3af5c2b98faa5f593621e0031c8261556/Thumbnail.png)